 Outsourcing healthcare software projects to an agency with a corresponding track record also can solve this problem while saving costs.
 Experienced healthcare app developers will build your product faster, and the hourly rates of remote developers are often considerably lower than in the US.
 This is a bonus both for startups and established health tech companies and healthcare providers.

 Another good practice is to outsource testing to a third party that can audit your app developers’ work by running all necessary tests.

 Upon release, you can periodically hire professionals to audit your app’s infrastructure and code.

 Leading hosting providers take responsibility for security while storing or managing PHI data, and you won’t have to worry about signing a BAA with them.
-AWS and TrueVault are good examples of such HIPAA-compliant technology you can use for healthcare software development.
+AWS and TrueVault are good examples of HIPAA-compliant technology you can use for healthcare software development.

-After your mHealth MVP has been developed, test it thoroughly with fake users and data to ensure security, particularly the gateways and authorization processes.
+Even a minimum viable product (MVP) requires thorough testing with fake users and data to ensure security, particularly the gateways and authorization processes.
 Then, you will need to perform testing and validate your app’s security after every update.
 Test it both statically and dynamically, consult with experts, and make sure the documentation is up to date.